Antisocial Behaviour and Hate Incident Policy

 “Behaviour causing damage, disturbance, distress, harm or fear which has a significant impact on people’s lifestyles, routines or their environment.
 Persistence, intensity and the number of incidents involved are relevant factors.
 The behaviour need not be a breach of the criminal law.”

-For the purpose of taking legal action in Reading Borough Council’s Housing capacity, the following definition from the Anti-Social Behaviour, Crime and Policing Act 2014 will apply:
+For the purpose of taking legal action in Reading Borough Council’s Housing capacity, the

 Conduct capable of causing housing related nuisance or annoyance to any person.

-- Categories of Anti-Social Behaviour
+Categories of ASB

-- Drug related issues (which cause significant ASB)
+- Drug related Activity

 - Violence